 - Properly care for a minor’s health, including proper food and medical care

 - Upbringing to include shelter, clothing, and other necessities

-- Manage any assets that fall into the possession of a minor such as an injury settlement or inheritance, to include acting as a fiduciary of the ward’s estate.
+- Manage any assets that fall into the possession of a minor.
+These may include financial decisions involving an injury settlement or inheritance which includes acting as a fiduciary of the ward’s estate.
 While this is most obviously aimed at ensuring any debts are paid in a timely manner, and all physical assets are inventoried and accounted for, this also means filing or defending against lawsuits on behalf of the ward

 In instances where guardians must be appointed for adults, they are typically appointed because the court has found the individual (ward) incapacitated due to:

 - Other causes